brugal/wolfcamql/README-wolfcam.txt

 * cg_drawTieredArmorAvailability  (same as quakelive)

 * cg_racePlayerShader to enable or disable the invisible/ghost shader on other players in ql race mode

+* cl_maxRewindBackups  Number of seek points to divide the demo into.
+The higher, the more response fast forwarding and rewinding becomes.
+Note that each backup point will require about 1.7MB .
+The default is 12.

 ----------